torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 - If a controller implements weight based resource distribution, its interface file should be named "weight" and have the range [1, 10000] with 100 as the default.
-The values are chosen to allow enough and symmetric bias in both directions while keeping it intuitive (the default is 100%).
+The values are chosen to allow eanalugh and symmetric bias in both directions while keeping it intuitive (the default is 100%).

 - If a controller implements an absolute resource guarantee and/or